-In an 1855 issue of the LDS Church’s Millennial Star, Apostle Franklin D. Richards acknowledged a challenge Mormons faced when giving an explanation for the practice of polygamy: “The subject of polygamy arouses the prejudices of the pious, appeals to the virtue of the honest, and stirs up the muddy pool of corruption in the hearts of the licentious. … Its virtues will be seen and appreciated, or misconstrued into evils, according to the medium through which men view it.”1
+In an 1855 issue of the Church’s Millennial Star, Apostle Franklin D. Richards acknowledged a challenge Latter-day Saints faced when giving an explanation for the practice of polygamy: “The subject of polygamy arouses the prejudices of the pious, appeals to the virtue of the honest, and stirs up the muddy pool of corruption in the hearts of the licentious. … Its virtues will be seen and appreciated, or misconstrued into evils, according to the medium through which men view it.”1

 While it is true that Joseph Smith gave four reasons to explain why plural marriage could be practiced, those reasons are generally unconvincing.
-Early church leaders and members realized this and devised other arguments to defend polygamy to combat the wide range of criticisms they encountered.
+Early Church leaders and members realized this and devised other arguments to defend polygamy against the wide range of criticisms they encountered.

 These creative explanations do not seem to have originated with Joseph Smith or to be directly related to the theological principles he taught regarding plural and eternal marriage.
 Neither do they seem accurate.

-This essays will examine four of the explanations offered by defenders of plural marriage that are not currently promoted by the leadership of the LDS Church.
+This essay will examine four of the explanations offered by defenders of plural marriage that are not currently promoted by the leadership of the Church.